 Energy systems are the complex physiological mechanisms our bodies use in order to fulfill energy demands.
 Now, energy requirements vary according to both overall activity and specific demands.
 You need the energy to get up, stay awake, work, eat, even when you sleep.
 However, the type of energy you need demands very much on the circumstances.
 Short and explosive movements do not require the same energy output as longer and slower paced activities.
 In those terms, sprinting requires different energy systems to work, compared to walking your dog.

 Most sports or types of exercise can be divided into two categories: aerobic and anaerobic.
-Aerobic exercise is any activity that can be maintained continuously for a long duration, such as marathon running and skipping rope.
+Aerobic exercise is any activity that can be maintained continuously for a long duration, such as marathon running and/or skipping rope.
 Anaerobic exercise looks like things such as sprinting or weightlifting.
 During anaerobic exercise, glycogen is used as fuel, and the exercise is intense enough to trigger lactic acid fermentation.

 BJJ is one of the rare sports that requires both the aerobic and anaerobic energy systems.
 Knowing or practicing only one aspect of the sport is going to result in poor performance.
-For example, an MMA fighter who does not box is not going to make it far.
+For example, an MMA fighter who does not train grappling is not going to make it far.
 The same holds true in training cardio for BJJ.
-An athlete with good anaerobic capabilities is going to find himself struggling without the proper aerobic conditioning.
+An athlete with good anaerobic capabilities is going to find himself struggling without the proper aerobic conditioning, and vice versa.

 Aerobic exercise is a low-intensity activity done for long periods of time.
 During this time, the body taps into the aerobic energy-generating process.
-Aerobic activities are normally done at 60-65% of the athlete’s maximum heart rate.
+Aerobic activities are normally done at 60-65% of the grappler’s maximum heart rate.
 In order to meet the energy requirements, the body relies on oxygen using the aerobic metabolism.
 The most common examples of aerobic activity are long-distance running and cycling.